Welcome to the Walla Walla Wagon Wheelers Website

 The club has a variety of annual events; Trail Rides (single, multi day), a Parade group, Drill Team (feature performers at Frontier Days!), Ham Feed, Barrel Racing, Family Playdays (with and without Pot lucks), Family Christmas Party.

 Wagon Wheelers sponsor the Junior Wagon Wheelers, a youth organization for boys and girls to promote the healthy growth of our young people into fine adults.
 FFA, 4-H, and other Southeastern Washington Fair related activities are also supported by our organization.
-Additionally we offer two $750 college scholarships annually to Walla Walla area youth.
+Additionally we offer two $750 college scholarships annually to a current member in good standing for two years or more, or a graduating senior or full-time college student who is a son, daughter, or grandchild of a current member in good standing for two years or more with the Walla Walla Wagon Wheelers.

 October 20th 1999, Wagon Wheelers received a donation from Don and Sharon Johnson of approximately 11 acres of land located off Hussey Road.
 Located on the land was a 160′ by 280′ lighted arena, a 6 stall barn, and a large metal horse shelter.
 That shelter was converted into a state of the art club house.
-Through the generosity of the Don and Sharon, local business support, and membership labor we now have the finest horse club facility in the area.
+Through the generosity of Don and Sharon Johnson, local business support, and membership labor we now have the finest horse club facility in the area.